Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

-### You use a Git repository in Azure Repos to manage the source code of a web application.
-Developers commit changes directly to the master branch.
-You need to implement a change management procedure that meets the following requirements: The master branch must be protected, and new changes must be built in the feature branches first.
-Changes must be reviewed and approved by at least one release manager before each merge.
-Changes must be brought into the master branch by using pull requests.
-What should you configure in Azure Repos?

-- [x] Branch policies of the master branch.
-- [ ] Services in Project Settings.
-- [ ] Deployment pools in Project Settings.
-- [ ] Branch security of the master branch.

 ### You plan to update the Azure DevOps strategy of your company.
 You need to identify the following issues as they occur during the company's development process: Licensing violations Prohibited libraries Solution: You implement continuous integration.
 Does this meet the goal?